Marvin-Highcreek/renovate-digest-bug-report/README.md

 and i even get the digest into the branch name like = "branchName": "renovate/ami_id-amazon-eks-node-1.29-vxxxx-xxxx-ami-123"

 So it feels like there is an bug/error in how the digest gets read and renovate reverts to the default wich doesnt include the patch version.

+This is a "new" problem with version 38